NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 Some acronyms are more recognizable than their full spellings.
 For example, *NASA*, *NAACP*, and *FBI*.
-In such instances, the acronym is always acceptable, at the writer’s discretion.
+In such instances, the acronym is always acceptable.

-You may use abbreviations of common units of measurement.
+You may use abbreviations of standard units of measurement.

 ### Capitalization